Latest Update on NEET Counselling Seat Allotment Result 2026

 How does the NEET counselling process work, and what are its various stages?

 The NEET counselling process typically involves registration, choice filling, seat allotment, document verification, and reporting to the allotted college.
-The process may vary slightly depending on the counselling authority.
+The process may vary slightly depending on the counselling authority (MCC for AIQ; state authorities for state quota).

 Can you explain the difference between All India Quota (AIQ) and State Quota seats in NEET counselling?

-The All India Quota (AIQ) consists of 15% of MBBS/BDS seats in government medical and dental colleges across India.
-In contrast, State Quota seats are reserved for candidates from the respective states or union territories.
+The All India Quota (AIQ) consists of 15% of MBBS/BDS seats in government medical and dental colleges across India, managed by MCC.
+State Quota covers the remaining 85% reserved for candidates from the respective states or union territories, managed by state counselling authorities.

 What are the documents required for NEET counselling registration?

-Candidates need to provide various documents during NEET counselling registration, including the NEET scorecard, admit card, identity proof, academic certificates, etc.
+Candidates need to provide various documents during NEET counselling registration, including the NEET scorecard, admit card, identity proof, academic certificates, and category/PwBD certificates where applicable.

 How do candidates check the NEET seat allotment results, and when are they typically announced?

-NEET seat allotment results can be checked online through the official counselling website.
-The results are usually announced according to the schedule provided by the counselling authority.
+NEET seat allotment results can be checked online through the official counselling website (mcc.nic.in for AIQ).
+The results are announced according to the schedule provided by the counselling authority.

 What happens if a candidate is allotted a seat in the first round of counselling but wishes to participate in subsequent rounds?

 If allotted a seat in the first round of counselling, candidates can choose to either accept the seat or participate in subsequent rounds to try for a better option.
-If they accept the seat, they forfeit the chance to participate in further rounds.
+Specific rules around free-exit, upgrade, and forfeiture vary round-to-round, so refer to the official MCC notice.

 Are there any fees or security deposits involved in NEET counselling?

-Yes, candidates may need to pay the counselling fee.
+Yes, candidates need to pay the counselling fee:

 Institution Type Category Counselling Fee in INR (Non-Refundable) Security Fee in INR (Refundable)